henrynine/mouse-splash/README.md

 # mouse-splash
 This is a jQuery learning project.
-Draggin the mouse around colors the squares on the screen.
+Dragging the mouse around colors the squares on the screen.